 - electronic design

 - local government

 Engineering at Deakin is distinctive because our courses are available on campus and online.
 From 2024, you can choose to study at our state-of-the-art engineering precinct at Geelong Waurn Ponds Campus, our new purpose-built facilities at Melbourne Burwood Campus, or online.
 You can also set your own pace and switch between part-time and full-time study to fit around your work, lifestyle and other commitments.

 You'll get hands-on learning from year one in our state-of-the-art engineering facilities.
 Students explore endless possibilities in digital manufacturing, computer modelling, virtual reality environments, a high-voltage tesla lab, 3D printing and rapid prototyping capabilities.

-Deakin's Bachelor of Electrical and Electronics Engineering (Honours) is accredited by Engineers Australia.
-This accreditation gives our degrees international recognition, allowing graduates to practice as professional engineers in many countries around the world.
+Deakin's Bachelor of Engineering (Honours) is accredited by Engineers Australia.# This accreditation gives our degrees international recognition, allowing graduates to practice as professional engineers in many countries around the world.

 Project-oriented design based learning